2600hz/docs-user-guides/doc/porting/submit-port-request.md

 # Getting Started With Port Manager

-So lets get this ball rolling and go over how to submit a Port Request through the Port Manager application
+So lets get this ball rolling and go over how to submit and review a Port Request through the Port Manager application.

 > Who can use this feature?